lolocohen/forwarder4j/README.md

 ### Downloading and installing

-You can dowbnload the latest version from the [Github releases](https://github.com/lolocohen/forwarder4j/releases)
+You can download the latest version from the [Github releases](https://github.com/lolocohen/forwarder4j/releases)

 To install, unzip `forwarder4j-dist-xxx.zip` anywhere on your file system.